s427/LAMA/README.md

 This will fetch every _new_ posts since the previous run.
 If this is the first run, then all posts will be fetched.

 🕑 Note that the image is set to the __UTC timezone__.
+This affects: the date/time shown in the logs, and the date/time for the `fetched_at` and `archived_at` columns in the database.
 If you want to use a specific timezone, you can set it with the `-e TZ` parameter:
 `docker run --rm -e TZ=Europe/Zurich -v /path/to/my/user_dir:/usr/src/app/user lama`
 For a complete list of the possible values, check [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).